 Study away: A period of study away can enrich students' knowledge of sociology by exposing them to the diversity and complexity of human interaction.
 Therefore, majors are strongly encouraged to incorporate into their studies international or domestic study away.
 While there are many general programs of study away for Trinity students, sociology majors have regularly participated in the programs listed below:

 - Australia, University of Melbourne

 - Trinity Global Sites (Barcelona, Spain; Cape Town, South Africa; Buenos Aires, Argentina; Paris, France; Trinidad-Tobago; Rome, Italy)

 - Domestic Programs (Twelve-College Exchange Program, National Theater Institute, Dartmouth, Mount Holyoke, Smith, Vassar, Wellesley, Wesleyan, Wheaton, Williams, and Williams-Mystic)

 For additional guidance on study-away options for sociology majors, please see the department's study-away liaison, Professor Johnny Williams.

-Honors—In order to be granted honors in sociology, a student must attain a college average of at least B and an average of at least B+ in sociology courses and write a two-credit senior thesis that earns the grade of A- or better (only candidates for honors are eligible to write a thesis).
-Students who hope to attain honors should consult with their advisers during the spring semester of their junior year.
+Honors: In order to be granted honors in sociology, a student must attain a college average of at least B and an average of at least B+ in sociology courses and write a two-credit senior thesis that earns the grade of A- or better (only candidates for honors are eligible to write a thesis).
+Students who hope to attain honors should consult with their adviser during the spring semester of their junior year.
 Students who write a thesis are exempted from taking 410 or 420, the senior seminar.